 Accomplishments since September 2012

-- 985 participants included elected officials and managers/program administrators from 22 different bureaus, including the Police and Fire & Rescue
+- 1,509 participants from the City included elected officials and managers/program administrators from 24 different bureaus, including the Police and Fire & Rescue